kankipatipavan/kankipatipavan/README.md

 - 👯 I’m looking to collaborate on any **AI** project.

-- 🤔 I’m looking for an opportunity to show my skills and work.
+- :relaxed: I’m looking for an opportunity to show my skills and work.

 - 💬 Ask me about Python, R Studio, Hadoop, ML.